dinhngockhanh/CINner/README.md

 #   Simulating chromosomal instability during tumorigenesis

 CINner [1] is a tool to simulate cancer evolution as a selective model driven by mutations and Copy Number Aberrations (CNAs).
-It is designed to reproduce data from single-cell DNA sequencing such as Direct Library Preperation+ (DLP+).
+It is designed to reproduce data from single-cell DNA sequencing such as Direct Library Preparation+ (DLP+).

 ## Installation